Toggle menu

 Marketing and e-newsletters

-Tools may be used to help us improve the effectiveness of our communications with you, including tracking whether the emails we send are opened and which links are clicked within a message.
-This helps us to improve and refine future email marketing around our campaigns and make sure all our emails are relevant and as useful as possible.
+We may use tools to improve the effectiveness of our communications with you.
+This includes tracking if you open the emails we send and which links within a message you click.
+We can then refine future campaigns to ensure our emails are as relevant and useful as possible.

-You have a choice about whether or not you wish to receive information from us.
-If you no longer want to receive our e-newsletters, then you can do this by clicking the unsubscribe link on every email.
+You can choose if you wish to receive information from us or not.
+If you no longer want to receive e-newsletters, there is an 'unsubscribe' link at the bottom of our emails.
 You can find out more on our e-newsletters page.

 Website usage

-You can opt-out of the creation of a user profile, Hotjar's storing of data about your usage of our site and Hotjar's use of tracking cookies on other websites by following this opt-out link.
+You can opt out of user profile creation, Hotjar's storing of data about your usage of our site and Hotjar's use of tracking cookies on other websites.
+Follow this opt-out link. (opens new window)

-Gateshead Council is committed to protecting its service user's personal data.
-We have put measures in place to ensure that our staff, service providers, partners and suppliers all look after your information in line with good practice and the law.
-These follow the rules and practices known as Information Governance (IG).
+Gateshead Council is committed to protecting its service users' personal data.
+Our data measures ensure best practice for staff, service providers, partners and suppliers.
+Measures are lawful and follow rules and practices known as Information Governance (IG).

 The information security measures we've put in place include:

-• following good Information Governance practice and the law when it comes to collecting, handling and giving access to information
+• following good IG practice and the law for collecting, handling and giving access to information

 • training staff in their data protection responsibilities